Back to Blog

 Turnkey PCB assembly RFQ checklist with Gerber BOM CPL drawing and test requirements A complete RFQ package helps the supplier quote the real turnkey PCB assembly scope with fewer assumptions.

-For LED aluminum PCB projects, buyers should also include:
+For LED aluminum PCB projects, also include:

 • aluminum PCB thickness